Growth & Development

 The Grandmother Hypothesis

-Human females live decades beyond menopause.
-This is evolutionarily unusual - most species reproduce until death.
-Why do humans invest resources in po...
+Human females live decades beyond menopause — an evolutionary anomaly.
+Most species reproduce until death.
+Why would natural selection maintain post-r...

 Wound Healing